 This relative newcomer to the IGT game library pays homage to the “original” Star Wars trilogy, episodes four, five, and six.
 This is really three games in one, each game based on one of the original three films.
 Players must wager at least thirty credits to start the game, and each of the three “movies” has to be activated, so your total minimum wager is ninety credits.
 With credit sizes ranging from $0.01 to $2.50, the actual minimum wager is $0.90 per spin.

 What’s best about this IGT title – bonus round play.
 Soar through space in an X-wing fighter, destroy the Death Star, battle walkers on Hoth, and witness the epic duel between Darth Vader and Luke Skywalker.
 Fans of the original trilogy will enjoy the attention to detail.

 Transformers: Battle for Cybertron– Taking advantage of the massive popularity of the various Transformers movies, IGT produced a really fun licensed slot with lots of audio and video clips to draw in a crowd on the casino floor.
 This game uses five reels and forty pay lines, with a wager range between $0.60 and $600.
 IGT is good at producing titles at a variety of price points, and with such a wide range of available bets, there’s something for all types of players on this movie-themed release.

 The Hangover – Basing a slot machine game on one of the most popular Las Vegas-themed films in recent memory was another smart move by a company well-known for making smart moves.
 It is a natural fit, considering the heavy use of Vegas images and music as background in the film.

 This game is a nice surprise, as it is a themed slot and a wide-area progressive at the same time.
-Players move through four character-themed progressive bonus systems along with four bonuses themed toward based on events and clips from the film.
+Players move through four character-themed progressive bonus systems along with four bonuses based on events and clips from the film.
 Real actor voices are added to enhance gameplay.